 Selling advertisements requires that we demonstrate to advertisers that our advertising offerings are effective.
 For example, we need to show that our Service has substantial reach and engagement by relevant demographic audiences.
 Some of our demographic data may be incomplete or inaccurate.
 For example, because our users self-report their personal data, including gender and date of birth, the personal data we have may differ from our users' actual information.
 If our users provide us with incorrect or incomplete information regarding their personal data, such as gender, age, or other attributes we use to target advertisements to users, or the data are otherwise not available to us, then we may fail to target the correct demographic with our advertising.
-In addition, changes to operating systems' practices and policies, such as Apple's App Tracking Transparency ("ATT") framework and privacy manifests, have reduced and may continue to reduce the quantity and quality of the data and metrics that can be collected or used by us and our partners.
-Alphabet has announced that it will implement similar changes with respect to its Android operating system, and major web browsers, like Firefox, Safari, and Chrome, have made or may make similar changes in the future as well.
-Apple also released software development kit ("SDK") privacy controls in September 2023, including new protections designed to limit tracking or identification of user devices.
+In addition, changes to operating systems' practices and policies, such as Apple's App Tracking Transparency framework, privacy manifests, and software development kit privacy controls have reduced and may continue to reduce the quantity and quality of the data and metrics that can be collected or used by us and our partners.
+Alphabet has similarly announced that it will implement additional privacy controls across its ecosystem, including via Privacy Sandbox.
+Other major web browsers, like Firefox, have made or may make similar changes in the future.
+Each of these changes may degrade the effectiveness of our advertising offerings.
 Our users may also exercise their option not to share certain personal data for a number of reasons, and current and future data privacy laws and regulations may further impede our ability to stream personalized content or offer targeted advertising and promotional opportunities to users on the Service.
-See "-Various existing, new, and changing laws and regulations as well as self-regulation and public concern related to privacy and data security pose the threat of lawsuits, regulatory fines, other liability and reputational harm, require us to expend significant resources, and may harm our business, operating results, and financial condition."
 These limitations have affected and may continue to adversely affect our and our advertisers' ability to effectively target advertisements and measure their performance, thereby reducing the demand or pricing for certain of our advertising products and harming our business.
 The impact of these changes on the overall mobile advertising ecosystem, our business, and the developers, partners, and advertisers in the ecosystem are evolving and their ultimate impact remains uncertain.
-Additionally, advertisers often rely on third parties to quantify the reach and effectiveness of our ad products.
-These third-party measurement services may not reflect our true audience or the performance of our ad products, and their underlying methodologies are subject to change at any time.
+Additionally, advertisers often rely on third parties to quantify the reach and effectiveness of our advertising products.
+These third-party measurement services may not reflect our true audience or the performance of our advertising products, and their underlying methodologies are subject to change at any time.
 In addition, the methodologies we apply to measure the metrics that we use to monitor and manage our business may differ from the methodologies used by third-party measurement service providers, who may not integrate effectively with our Service.
 If such third-party measurement providers report lower metrics than we do, there is wide variance among reported metrics, or we cannot adequately integrate with such services that advertisers require, our ability to convince advertisers of the benefits of our Service could be adversely affected.
-See "-Our user metrics and other estimates are subject to inherent challenges in measurement, and real or perceived inaccuracies in those metrics may seriously harm and negatively affect our reputation and our business."